yukiekajita/API-Challange/README.md

-* Run linear regression on each relationship, only this time separating them into Northern Hemisphere (greater than or equal to 0 degrees latitude) and Southern Hemisphere (less than 0 degrees latitude):
+* Conducted linear regression analyses on each relationship, but separated the data into the Northern Hemisphere (greater than or equal to 0 degrees latitude) and the Southern Hemisphere (less than 0 degrees latitude):

 * Northern Hemisphere - Temperature (F) vs. Latitude
 * Southern Hemisphere - Temperature (F) vs. Latitude